D9Dre4mer/AIO/250814 Project 3.1/README.md

 ## 📄 License

-This project is for educational and research purposes.
+This project is licensed under the MIT License by Group GrID034.
 Feel free to use, modify, and distribute according to your needs.

 ## 🙏 Acknowledgments